Chapter 14

 Uncertainty

 One of the arguments most frequently advanced by those opposed to action on climate is that we don't know enough to take action now.
 This raises a more general question: How do we make decisions in the face of uncertainty?
-This Youtube video by Prof. Dessler briefly lays out the argument made in Chap.
+This Youtube video by Dessler briefly lays out the argument made in Chap.
 14.

 In the uncertainty discussion, we talk about the two kinds of errors you can make — e.g., a jury in a criminal trial can incorrectly convict an innocent person or incorrectly acquit a guilty one.
 These errors are sometimes referred to as type I and type II errors.
 See this article for a discussion of error avoidance in scientific assessments, such as the IPCC's reports.